Growing plants in coin bag

 Employer Health Tax

 As outlined in the 2020 Ontario Budget, the EHT exemption will remain at $1,000,000.
+Eligible employers who are members of an associated group are required to enter into an agreement to share the tax exemption using the Associated Employer Exemption Allocation Form.
 The next scheduled adjustment to the exemption for inflation has been moved to January 1, 2029.
 For more information, see the Ontario Ministry of Finance website.

 Accelerated Capital Cost Allowance (CCA)